What does income protection insurance cover? Read this…

 Or, if you’re part of the 19% of adults that have less than £100 in savings income protection could help provide you with the funds you need.

 Other sources of income

-If you have a partner or spouse, could their income help to cover your financial commitments while you’re off work?
+If you have a spouse or partner their income could be stretched to help to cover costs while you’re unable to work.

 Talking things through with an expert can help you to make the decision about whether income protection is the right choice for you and your loved ones.

 Reassured Advice can present you with all the information you need and answer any questions you might have to help you make a fully informed decision.

 The best income protection for doctors will be the policy that has the right terms to meet your needs and is at a price within your budget.

 To ensure that your doctors income protection policy is the best one to meet your needs, you should be aware of the following policy terms and conditions:

 Compare income protection for doctors through Reassured Advice to find the best policy to meet your needs.